Oppo says it will soon start selling Android phones in New Zealand.

 At the time of writing there are few details on Oppo’s New Zealand plans.
 The company says it will launch phone models and announce New Zealand partners in the first quarter of 2017.
 It has already recruited local staff.

 You can expect to see less expensive phones with features similar to those found on premium Android models.
-Overseas Oppo phones sell for around half the price of equivalent Samsung models.
+Overseas Oppo phones sell for around half the price of similar Samsung models.

-The Oppo brand is almost unknown in New Zealand although it appears on high-end Blu-ray players and headphones.
+The Oppo brand is almost unknown in New Zealand although you can find it on high-end Blu-ray players and headphones.

 New name, big in Asia